mattbradburyuk/mushroom/README.md

 **.mushroom_config.js**

-This file holds the configuration information for mushroom
+This file holds the configuration for mushroom

  ```
  module.exports = {